 Frequently Asked Scholarship Questions

 No. Do not wait to apply.
 If you already meet the minimum requirement for an Arkansas Tech University Freshmen Academic Scholarship and wish to be considered, apply now and not later.
 The date your application is received will not affect whether or not you are selected for an award.
-Waiting is bad practice, since last minute applications will often be incomplete due to the lack of reference letters from people who did not respond as quickly as you would have liked.
+Waiting is bad practice, since last minute applications are sometimes incomplete.
 Consider what would happen if you have an unexpected snow day and your transcript can’t be sent.
 There will be no acceptable excuse for an incomplete file since the student will have had almost their entire senior year to complete it.

 You will receive both a letter in snail mail and an email correspondence once your scholarship file is complete.
-Scholarship updates are sent periodically to your personal email listed on your scholarship application.
+Scholarship updates are sent periodically to your personal email listed on your application for admission.

 Superscores or recalculated ACT scores using subset scores from multiple exams will not be accepted.

-Traditional–aged students who have scored a minimum of 680 on the GED and have a qualifying exam score (ACT or SAT) may apply for academic scholar awards.
+Traditional–aged students who have scored a minimum of 680 on the GED and have a qualifying exam score (ACT or SAT) will be considered for freshmen academic scholarships.

 Ask your counselor to resend your transcript that documents the increase in rank or GPA, or fax an additional copy to us at (479) 964-0522.
-Each transcript received will be audited for increases once a student has applied for admission and scholarships.
+Each transcript received will be audited for increases once a student has applied for admission.

 Yes.
 If you are awarded a scholarship in March, you will be expected to complete the Free Application for Federal Student Aid (FAFSA).
 The FAFSA can be completed from January of your graduation year through spring.
 Remember that in order to receive state-funded scholarships like the Arkansas Academic Challenge/Lottery Scholarship, you will have to complete the FAFSA anyway.
 To be considered for lottery-funded awards, you should complete the universal application for Arkansas state scholarship programs.
 The current posted deadline for high school seniors is June 1.